-Transfer applicants with 15 or fewer hours of transfer credit with an ACT of 25-36 (SAT 1140-1600) are assured unconditional admission (high school GPA on final transcript must be at least 2.5 and college GPA must be at least 2.0).
-First-time beginning applicants with an ACT of 16-24 (SAT 790-1130) are considered for unconditional admission based on an admissions index calculated by adding the ACT score equivalent to the high school GPA (4.0 scale) times 10.
+Transfer applicants with 15 or fewer hours of transfer credit with ACT score of 25 or higher (SAT of 1130 or NEW SAT of 1220 or higher) are assured unconditional admission (high school GPA on final transcript must be at least 2.5 and college GPA must be at least 2.0).
+Transfer applicants with 15 or fewer hours of transfer credit with an ACT of 16-24 (SAT of 770-1120) are considered for unconditional admission based on an admissions index calculated by adding the ACT score equivalent to the high school GPA (4.0 scale) times 10.
 Use this link to calculate your admissions index.
 An admissions index of 45 or more is granted unconditional admission subject to the following exceptions.

-- ACT of 15 (SAT 780) or lower is not considered for unconditional admission - High school GPA lower than 2.5 is not considered for unconditional admission

-• College GPA lower than 2.0 is not considered for unconditional admission
+- ACT of 15 (SAT 760 or NEW SAT of 860) or lower is not considered for unconditional admission regardless of high school GPA. - High school GPA lower than 2.5 is not considered for unconditional admission regardless of ACT or SAT test scores. - College GPA lower than 2.0 is not considered for unconditional admission

-Transfer applicants with 15 or fewer hours of transfer credit must have graduated from an accredited high school, completed a home school secondary curriculum, or passed the GED with a minimum score of 45, and have a college GPA of 2.0 or higher.
-Before beginning classes, transfer applicants with fewer than 15 hours of transfer credit must submit official college transcripts for all post-secondary work, official ACT or SAT score reports, and an official high school transcript showing graduation, an official transcript showing graduation from a home school secondary curriculum, or an official score report for the GED.
+Transfer applicants with 15 or fewer hours of transfer credit must have graduated from an accredited high school, completed a home school secondary curriculum, or passed the GED with a minimum score of 145 on each subject test, and have a college GPA of 2.0 or higher.

+Before beginning classes, transfer applicants with fewer than 15 hours of transfer credit must submit:

+- official college transcripts for all postsecondary work - official ACT or SAT score reports - official high school transcript showing graduation, or - official transcript showing graduation from a home school secondary curriculum, or - official score report for the GED.